-Option 1

-Do nothing
+Option 1: Do nothing

-We could choose not to include any aquaculture management areas (AMAs) in the Regional Coastal Plan.
+We could choose not to include any AMAs in the Regional Coastal Plan.
 Such an approach would have the following implications:

-- Future changes to legislation will prohibit aquaculture unless we provide for it in the Regional Coastal Plan by identifying AMAs.
-No further aquaculture would be possible (some already exists). - 2 Marine farmers could apply for a private plan change to establish an AMA.
-The cost of the plan change, and any research and information collection, would fall to the applicant.
+- 1 Future changes to legislation will prohibit aquaculture unless we provide for it in the Regional Coastal Plan by identifying AMAs.
+No further aquaculture would be possible (some already exists) and we would lose the potential economic benefits of more aquaculture. - 2 Marine farmers could apply for a private plan change to establish an AMA.
+The cost of the plan change and any research and information collection would fall to that person.